CCIG-Champalimaud/metadata-classification/README.md

 * `DICOMWEB_URL`: the URL of the DICOM-web server
 * `DICOMWEB_USER`: the username for the DICOM-web server
 * `DICOMWEB_PASSWORD`: the password for the DICOM-web server

+We recommend having a file (i.e. `.env`) which is sourced with these constants prior to API utilization as it greatly simplifies this process.

+While we considered including the Orthanc and DICOM-web credentials in the configuration file, we decided against this as it would make it easier to leak the credentials (and this allows easier deployment through Docker/Docker-compose/Kubernetes/etc through the definition of environment variables in the manifest files).

+#### Heuristics

+By heuristics, we mean a set of hard-coded rules that are used to determine the sequence type of a DICOM series.
+These are defined in `src/msc/heuristics.py` and are used to determine the sequence type of a DICOM series and override the prediction.
+The output of each heuristic should be a `polars` dataframe with a `study_uid` column, a `series_uid` column and a set of columns with names equal to the possible classifications.
+If the heuristics column for a given class is True, this class overrides the prediction.
+Please note that the last heuristic in the list overrides the formers, so the order of the heuristics is important.